Frequently Asked Questions

 WILL OTHER PROVINICAL MEDALS BE ESTABLISHED?

 At this time, there are no plans to create other provincial medals.
 This program has been established to fill a gap left by the absence of a federal Platinum Jubilee Medal Program.
-This is a one-time program that will conclude on February 5, 2023, at the end of the Platinum Jubilee year.
+This one-time commemorative program concluded oF February 5, 2023.

 WHERE WILL THIS MEDAL FIT WITH MY OTHER MEDALS?

-WHAT ARE THE CRITERIA FOR THE SELECTION OF RECIPIENTS?
+WHAT WAS THE CRITERIA FOR THE SELECTION OF RECIPIENTS?

 • Be a resident of Nova Scotia or have a tangible link to Nova Scotia at the time of the grant of the medal;